kworam/ProcScript/README.md

 	}

-I can write a Proc that inputs or outputs a `Point` object.
+then I can write a Proc that inputs or outputs a `Point` object.
 For example, this Proc receives a `Point` object as input:

 	var PointProc = PS.defineProc({